Lavaei/ngx-grease-scroll/projects/ngx-grease-scroll/README.md

 Type: `Integer`
 Default: `800`

-The duration of the smooth scroll, in milliseconds.
+The duration of the smooth scroll, in miliseconds.

 #### offset
 Type: `Integer`